Accessibility

 No. Property owners are responsible for disposing of their sandbags.

 River water contains bacteria.
 If the river water has touched the sandbags, we don't recommend you reuse the sand or the sandbags.
-We recommend you take them to a landfill for disposal.
+Take your used sandbags to a landfill or to the Brady 4RWinnipeg Depot, which accepts garbage.

 Snowmelt on property

-• place sandbags around your foundation where snowmelt could enter, such as around basement windows - place the bags far enough away from your foundation (at least two feet) so that you can ensure that snowmelt doesn't collect between the foundation and the sandbags
+• Place sandbags around your foundation where snowmelt could enter, such as around basement windows - place the sandbags far enough away from your foundation (at least two feet) so that you can ensure that snowmelt doesn't collect between the foundation and the sandbags

 If the sandbag has not come into contact with any contaminated material (e.g., sewage, animal waste), you can reuse the sand or sandbags.